Massachusetts Institute of Technology

 An introduction to geographic information systems (GIS) as applied to urban and regional planning, community development, and local government.
 Emphasis on learning GIS technology and spatial analysis techniques through extensive hands-on exercises using real-world data sets such as the US census of population and housing.

-Advanced seminar extends computer and analytic skills developed in the other subjects in this sequence into a research environment.
-Students present a structured discussion of a journal article representative of current research in Planning Decisions Support Systems, and complete an approved short research project.
+Advanced research seminar enhances computer and analytic skills developed in other subjects in this sequence.
+Students present a structured discussion of journal articles representative of their current research interests involving urban information systems and complete a short research project.
+Suggested research projects include topics related to ongoing UIS Group research.